ibm-cloud-docs/ContinuousDelivery/slsa.md

 When running on managed workers, you can retrieve the public key that's used for validation by using the private-worker endpoint `https://private-worker-service.{REGION}.devops.cloud.ibm.com/chains/public_key`.
 You can save the contents returned by this endpoint to a file and use that file as your public key in the `cosign` command line.

-To get the attestation itself, you can use the **Actions** > **Download** button from the pipeline run page.
-This will get you a zipped file that contains all logs, definitions, and a `chain_attestation_build-<pipeline run uuid>-<task name>.json` file that contains the attestation in the in-toto format.
+## Downloading signature and attestation
+{: #downloading-signature-and-attestation}

+To get the attestation or signature itself, you need to use the `cosign` tool with the command `download signature` or `download attestation`.